Welcome to the Sandhills Horticultural Gardens

 We invite you to enter a variety of gardens, including the unique natural environment of the North Carolina Sandhills.
 Here you will find collections of plants both familiar and unusual, all presented in specially designed landscapes.
 Whether you visit to indulge your botanical interests, to learn more about the Sandhills, or to enjoy a stroll through our enchanting gardens, you will be enriched by the experience.

 The Landscape Gardening Program was originated by Mr. Fred Garrett in 1968.
 The curriculum is nationally recognized and certified.
-The program, now managed by Ms. Dee Johnson, maintains the Sandhills Horticultural Gardens and uses them for student instruction.
+The program, now managed by Ms. Hilarie Blevins, maintains the Sandhills Horticultural Gardens and uses them for student instruction.
 She is Head of the Landscape Gardening Program.

 Hackley Woodland Garden